ptran32/beautiful-jekyll/_posts/2020-08-26-CICD-with-jenkins-and-docker-multistage.md

 This is a simple CI/CD pipeline, this might not be flexible enough for your environment or you might want to add a manual validation before deploying new releases to your cluster.
 But I hope this blog gave you some ideas.

-You could also add a security scan like stage with [clair](https://coreos.com/clair/docs/latest/), [aquasec](https://www.aquasec.com/), [twistlock](https://www.twistlock.com/use-cases/docker-security-platform/).
+You could also add a security scan stage with [clair](https://coreos.com/clair/docs/latest/), [aquasec](https://www.aquasec.com/), or [twistlock](https://www.twistlock.com/use-cases/docker-security-platform/).

 Hope you guys liked it, see you soon ;)